arihant2math/website/README.md

 # Website
-This is the website that a few mathematical packages use as their website.
+This is the website that a few mathematical packages use as their base website.